Mafalda-hub/ga-project3-client/README.md

 ## Bugs, Blockers & Wins

-- when someone registers as a new helper it doesn't get saved to the database as a helper.
+- When someone registers as a new helper it doesn't get saved to the database as a helper.
 I plan to resolve this bug in a future release.

 ## Future Features & Key Learnings

-- implement an edit profile function (where a user can edit their own profile, become a helper, add a bio etc),
+- Implement an edit profile function (where a user can edit their own profile, become a helper, add a bio etc),
 - Messaging functionality where users can reach out to helpers to arrange appointments and request more information.
 This could possibly extend to a live chat feature.